TheAlgorithms/Python/CONTRIBUTING.md

 #### Other Standard While Submitting Your Work

 - File extension for code should be `.py`.

-- Please file your work to let others use it in the future.
-Here are the examples that are acceptable:

-  - Camel cases
-  - `-` Hyphenated names
-  - `_` Underscore-separated names
+Jupiter notebook files are acceptable in machine learning algorithms.

+- Strictly use snake case (underscore separated) in your file name, as it will be easy to parse in future using scripts.

   If possible, follow the standard *within* the folder you are submitting to.